prudhvich957/Cricket-GraphQL-Lambda/README.md

-The aritecture is simple and distinct: src/config - Database Connection and setup '\n' src/model - Mongoose Model '\n' src/schema - All GraphQL Code '\n' src/server.js - Express App Code '\n'
+The aritecture is simple and distinct:
+ - src/config - Database Connection and setup
+ - src/model - Mongoose Model
+ - src/schema - All GraphQL Code
+ - src/server.js - Express App Code

 # Available Routes

-"/" - A simple JSON response containing all the data for reference '\n' "/graphql" - The graphQl editor to run all the available GraphQL API.
+ - "/" - A simple JSON response containing all the data for reference
+ - "/graphql" - The graphQl editor to run all the available GraphQL API.

 ## Usage